My Canada A-Z

-So here’s a highly personal and lighthearted look at some of the day-to-day words, terms and phrases that may not be what an English girl like me is used to, but help define my time here in Canada…
+So here’s a highly personal and lighthearted look at some of the day-to-day words, terms and phrases that helped define my time in Canada…

 A is for A&W, the second-largest fast food outlet in Canada after those Golden Arches, but to my mind far superior – and they have sweet potato fries which is a major win, and let’s face it almost as good for you as eating a salad.
 There are 800 A&W’s in this country and I think I’m doing my bit to support as many of them as I can.